mkazinauskas/kafka-nodejs-test-containers/README.md

 ## Troubleshooting

 - **Schema registry timeouts** – Ensure the registry container can resolve the broker host (`broker` inside the compose network).
+The Confluent stack sets `_schemas` replication factor to `1` for single-broker environments; raise it if you scale out brokers.
 Use `docker compose … logs schema-registry` to verify Karapace or Confluent can reach Kafka.
 - **Port conflicts** – All scenarios expose ports `9092`, `29092`, and `8081`.
 Stop other services or adjust the compose files before running.
 - **Unterminated compose stacks** – Run `docker compose -f <file> down -v` to remove leftover containers and volumes.